 If a Servicer Event of Default under the Pooling and Servicing Agreement remains unremedied, the Trustee may terminate all of the rights and obligations of the defaulting Servicer with respect to the Mortgage Loans, as provided in the Pooling and Servicing Agreement, whereupon the Trustee is required to appoint a successor servicer to succeed to all of the responsibilities and duties of the Servicer.
 The Servicer will continue to service the Mortgage Loans until a successor servicer has assumed all of the servicing responsibilities under the Pooling and Servicing Agreement.
-Any successor servicer (i) must be a Freddie Mac approved servicer (or if such entity is no longer in existence, any successor or successors thereto), (ii) must have a net worth of at least \$15,000,000 or such higher amount as may be required by Freddie Mac servicer financial eligibility requirements set forth in the Guide, and (iii) must agree, and have the capacity to assume all of the responsibilities, duties and obligations of the Servicer under the Pooling and Servicing Agreement.
+Any successor servicer (i) must be a Freddie Mac approved servicer (or if such entity is no longer in existence, any successor or successors thereto), (ii) must have a net worth of at least \$15,000,000 or such higher amount as may be required by Freddie Mac servicer financial eligibility requirements set forth in the Guide, and (iii) must agree, and have the capacity to assume all of the responsibilities, duties and obligations of the Servicer under the Pooling and Servicing Agreement, including, without limitation, the ability to service emortgages if any e-mortgages will be transferred.

 Notwithstanding anything to the contrary set forth above, the Trustee and the Guarantor may jointly waive by written notice any Servicer Event of Default permitting removal of the Servicer, provided that the Servicer has remitted to the Securities Administrator, for the benefit of the Trust, the amount of any payment (plus interest accrued thereon), the nonpayment of which gave rise to such Servicer Event of Default.
 Upon any waiver of an existing default and receipt of such payment, such default will cease to exist and any Servicer Event of Default arising therefrom will be deemed to have been remedied.
 The Pooling and Servicing Agreement will provide that no such waiver will extend to any subsequent or other default or impair any right consequent thereto except to the extent expressly waived by the Trustee and the Guarantor as set forth above.
+Notwithstanding anything herein to the contrary, Certificates registered in the name of the Freddie Mac, or any affiliate of Freddie Mac, will be entitled to the same rights to vote with respect to the matters waiving any Servicer Event of Default as they would if registered in the name of any other person.